jojozhuang/jojozhuang.github.io/_posts/2016-11-18-customization-of-jekyll.md

 [Link to a file]({{ site.baseurl }}{% link /assets/files/doc.pdf %})
 {% endraw %}
 ```
 Notice, `{%- raw -%}{{ site.baseurl }}{% endraw %}` is optional.
 It depends on whether you want to preface the page URL with the baseurl value.
+The benefits of using `link` is that build will fail if the link is not available any more.

-## 3. Post Excerpt
+## 4. Post Excerpt
 1) post.excerpt
-Each post automatically takes the first block of text, from the beginning of the content to the first occurrence of excerpt_separator, and sets it as the post.excerpt.
+Each post automatically takes the first block of text, from the beginning of the content to the first occurrence of excerpt_separator, and sets it as the `post.excerpt`.
 To include a little hint about the post’s content, you can add the first paragraph of each of your posts.
 ```
 {%- raw -%}
 <ul>